 The computer vision team conducts research in a wide range of areas, including visual search, scene parsing, human sensing, action recognition, 3D reconstruction, and embedded deep vision.

-- Diane Larlus and Naila Murray to serve as area chairs for ICCV 2019.
+- Diane Larlus and Naila Murray area chairs for ICCV 2019.

 - 3 papers accepted at CVPR 2019.

-- Diane Larlus is co-organizing the FFSS-USAD workshop at CVPR 2019.
+- Diane Larlus co-organizing FFSS-USAD workshop at CVPR 2019.

 - Jon Almazán, Claudine Combe, Diane Larlus, and Rafael Sampaio de Rezende conducted a lecture and practical session on visual search as part of the Mathématiques / Vision / Apprentissage (MVA) master programme at ENS.